akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+12:14 AM 12/4/2020
+Massive work is done with Subcharacters, integrating them into future pose based animation system.
+Pressing Enter or Return in Subcharacters List applies current subcharacter pose.
+Both need to be current.

 10:36 PM 12/2/2020
 Pressing c in Hierarchy list, cleans transformers that have no connection to objects they refer to.
 Its a sanity check.